 What is it best for?

-It works great for grains like oatmeal, rice and pasta, as well as vegetables, stewed meat, mashed potatoes, or anything that might get dry in the reheating process.
+This is the best reheating method for foods like oatmeal, rice and pasta, as well as vegetables, stewed meat, mashed potatoes, or anything that might get dry in the reheating process.

 How to Use

-Place the food container on the trivet, put the Instant Pot lid on, and lock the steam vent.
-Set the Instant Pot to high pressure for 5 minutes to reheat most food.
+Add a little bit of water to the inner pot (about 1 tablespoon of water per 1 cup of food).
+Put the Instant Pot lid on, and turn the knob to the sealing position to lock the steam vent.
+Set the Instant Pot to high pressure for 3-5 minutes to reheat grains, rice and pasta.
 For vegetables, you might want to do 2-3 minutes.
 For larger casseroles, it may take 10+ minutes on high pressure.

-When it’s done, do a quick release to vent the steam.
+When it’s done, do a quick release to vent the steam and release the remaining pressure.
 Then, remove the lid and check the food to make sure it’s reheated thoroughly.
 Remember it does take about 10 minutes to come to pressure before it starts cooking so add that to your total.

 What is it best for?

-Sauté function is the hottest setting on the Instant Pot, so it can heat up food quickly.
-It works well for a variety of dishes including stews, soups, rice, pasta, meat, vegetables and more.
+The Sauté function is the hottest setting on the Instant Pot, so it can heat up food quickly.
+It’s similar to reheating food on a stove top.
+It works well for a variety of dishes including stews, soups, meat, vegetables and more.
 This is my preferred way to reheat ground beef, chicken and other meat.
 I also prefer this method for reheating frozen soup in the Instant Pot.

 How to Use